 Thank you for visiting LeatherSeats 101.
 Here we take provide a broad range of information on a wide variety of topics.
 Many of these articles are in response to our customer's most common questions or specific product information that we feel is important to inform our customers of.
 This particular article gives a brief overview of the most common installation procedures.
 Continue reading below to find out more information...

 The most common question we are asked after "How is it installed?" is "Can I install it?".
 Our company has a strong foundation within the do-it-yourself market and so we always try to design our interiors to be as DIY friendly as possible.
 However, every vehicle's interior and installation method is unique and we have over 6000 different patterns.
 So it is virtually impossible to provide specific installation guides for all of our patterns.
 We do have a few specific installation guides which cover some of our best selling interiors or most commonly installed interiors.
 These can be found under our Vehicle Specific Upholstery Installation Instructions category of LeatherSeats 101.
-However, if you do not find your vehicle listed there, we still have these general installation instructions for you to read through.
-This installation guide should give you an overview (and a few specifics) of the procedures required to complete a "typical" upholstery replacement.
+One of the vehicle specific installation guides is a video guide covering a Ford F-150 leather interior installation in detail.
+We would strongly recommend taking a look at that video guide to help you with useful tips and details on an average install.
+This written installation guide should give you an overview (and a few specifics) of the procedures required to complete a "typical" upholstery replacement.
 Keep in mind though that these are generic instructions and do not cover all the specifics for every vehicle.
 These instructions should only serve as a general outline for a typical installation and cannot be strictly applied to every vehicle.
 There are also a few vehicles that have radically different installation methods.
 If you would like to find out more information concerning your specific model please contact us.

 Note: Remember that the removal of the factory upholstery is the reverse of installation so keep good mental notes on how everything disassembles so you will how to reassemble it.
 It is also good to take pictures or notes of how things appear before the install as well as any key disassembly steps.